US VP Kamala Harris to attend Munich Security Conference | DW | 09.02.2022

 The Munich Security Conference will be held at Hotel Bayerischer Hof from February 18-20.
 The event will be in-person but scaled down, with vaccine requirements, daily testing and other measures in place.

 The conference will begin with an address from UN Secretary-General Antonio Guterres.
-German Chancellor Olaf Scholz will lead his country's delegation, with dozens of heads of state, influential ministers and leaders of international organizations also taking part.
+German Chancellor Olaf Scholz will lead his country's delegation, with dozens of heads of state, influential ministers and leaders of international organizations also taking part, including Ukrainian President Volodymyr Zelenskyy, NATO Secretary-General Jens Stoltenberg and European Commission President Ursula von der Leyen.